Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ## An explicit job

 A [launch] coroutine builder returns a [Job] object that is a handle to the launched coroutine and can be used to explicitly wait for its completion.
-For example, you can wait for the completion of the child coroutine and then print "Done" string:
+For example, you can wait for completion of the child coroutine and then print "Done" string:

 ```kotlin